 The first option works well for small organization where managing passwords in multiple places isn’t a concern and email or security requirements aren’t complex.
 The second option is generally chosen when simplifying workflow or migration projects are desired.
 Typically, the configuration of a sync tool is considered a permanent installation.

 As previously mentioned, the domain name designated when a tenant is initially configured is called the Initial Domain.
-This is a subdomain of the onmicrosoft.com domain and looks something like ssaas.onmicrosoft.com.
-All Office 365 customers get an onmicrosoft.com domain for their tenant, and all Office 365 users are assigned an email address with this domain which can receive mail.
+This is a subdomain of the Office 365 official onmicrosoft.com domain and looks something like ssaas.onmicrosoft.com.
+All Office 365 customers get an onmicrosoft.com domain for their tenant, and all Office 365 users can be assigned identities with this domain to receive mail or log in.
 Migration engineers often refer to these domains as “Routing Domains” because they allow data to be migrated in the background even if users do not have an official company email address.

 Custom domains are domains that customers like you or I purchase to represent our companies.
 They are used for anything from websites to email servers.
 As long as we can prove to Office 365 that we own the domain, we can utilize custom domains in our tenants.
 For example, Strategic SaaS’s Initial domain was ssaas.onmicrosoft.com when we created our tenant, but, through a simple process called Domain Verification, we proved to Microsoft that we own strategicsaas.com.
 Once this was done, we could create users in our tenant with strategicsaas.com usernames and email addresses, as well unlock many other features that would not have been available otherwise.

 Domains play a key role in determining the proper course of action for each tenant to tenant migration– the main factor being that a domain cannot be verified in more than one tenant at the same time.
 This adds an additional level of complexity when the release of a domain lies in the hands of a hosting provider who doesn’t necessarily want their customer to cancel services.